-Recently my husband and I went on a bike ride from our house to Lake Calhoun on the Greenway.
+In the summer of 2020, my husband and I went on a bike ride from our house to Lake Harriet on the Greenway.
 We've ridden this path many times so I figured we'd see lots of the same: hard core bikers, runners, and walkers on their cell phones.
 What I did NOT expect to see, however, were rows and rows of tents.

 Homeless tent communities aren't a new thing in Minneapolis, but because of the pandemic, hundreds of people have found themselves homeless, without a job, and unable to secure a place at a shelter because COVID has caused shelters to reduce their capacity.

 Some of these communities are permitted by MN.
 Some of them are not (like the one on the Greenway).
-Regardless, they all have less than ideal living conditions, and it's about to get cold in MN - soon! 😫
+Regardless, they all have less than ideal living conditions, and no one wants to live outside in Minnesota during the winter! 😫

 "People need to see this," I told my husband as we were biking past.
 So I made the decision to film it while riding my bike.
 Here's what I captured...